 There are a few pieces of equipment you'll need, but chances are you've already got them in your kitchen.
 What you don't already have shouldn't be too pricey or hard to find.

-Equipment for Deep Frying
+Equipment for Deep-Frying

+- Heavy, Deep Pot.
+You don't need an electric deep-fryer.
+Instead, find a heavy, relatively deep pot with a capacity of 4 to 6 quarts.
+For example, a 5.5-quart enameled cast iron pot will do just fine.
+Try to find one that's cast iron, as it holds heat well, which is a plus when deep-frying.
+Additionally, the light enamel interior makes it easier to see what you're frying, so you'll less likely to overcook your food.
+However, uncoated cast iron will work if you're careful.
 The larger the pot, the more oil you'll need, but the upside is that with more oil, the temperature will be more stable and will recover more quickly.
-In any case, the pot should be deep enough to hold about three inches of oil (at least) with another three inches space between the top of the oil and the top of the pan.
+In any case, the pot should be deep enough to hold at least 3inches of oil with another 3 inches space between the top of the oil and the top of the pan.

+- Spider or Skimmer: A small "spider" or skimmer is useful for removing cooked food.
+A spider is a wok tool with a wooden handle and a wire mesh basket.
+They come in several sizes, and regular-sized spiders may be too large for many pots, so check the dimensions before you buy one.
 The other option is a skimmer, which is designed to skim foam from stock and is generally smaller than a spider, with a flatter basket with tighter mesh.
 The looser mesh of a spider leaves more of the oil behind, making it easier to drain your food.
 As long as a spider will fit in your pot, it's a slightly better choice.

-While not essential, a splatter screen is helpful in keeping the mess to a minimum.
+- Splatter Screen: While not essential, a splatter screen is helpful in keeping the mess to a minimum.
 Some newer models contain filters designed to help reduce frying odors as well.

-A rack placed over a sheet pan is used for draining fried food.
+- Rack and Sheet Pan: A rack placed over a sheet pan is used for draining fried food.
 While you can use a plate or pan lined with paper towels for draining, they can result in soggy or greasy food if used improperly.
 Plus, if you want to be able to keep a batch of fried food crisp while you finish a second batch, you'll definitely want a rack and pan.
 You can find sets or buy them separately; the racks are often sold as cooling racks for baked goods.

-Deep Frying Using an Electric Fryer
+Deep-Frying Using an Electric Fryer

-Oil for Deep Frying
+Oil for Deep-Frying

-To be on the safe side with deep frying, use an oil with a smoke point of 400F or above.
+To be on the safe side with deep frying, use an oil with a smoke point of 400 degrees F or above.
 Fortunately, there are quite a few oils that fit that criterion.
-(Here's a chart listing the smoke points for most cooking fats and oils.
+Refined peanut oil is a popular choice for deep frying, as are safflower, vegetable, and canola oils.